breandan/kotlingrad/README.md

 }
 ```

-The initializer is optional syntactic sugar, and may be omitted in favor of dynamic construction (although this may fail at runtime).
+The initializer may be omitted in favor of dynamic construction, although this may fail at runtime.
 For example:

 ```
 val one = Vec(`3`, 1, 2, 3) + Vec(`3`, 1, 2, 3)  // Always runs safely